GoldenImperator/GoldenImperator/README.md

 - 👋 Hi, I’m @GoldenImperator
 - 👀 I’m interested in ...
 Data Science
 - 🌱 I’m currently learning ...
-Azure Cluoud architecture
+Azure Cloud architecture
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...